-Line 1.
-FEDERAL TAXABLE INCOME: Enter federal taxable income from line 30 of federal Form 1120, unless the corporation is an S corporation.
-For S corporations, enter the corporate level federal taxable income.
+NOTE: For S corporations, enter the corporate level federal taxable income.
 Corporations that are members of an affiliated unitary business group should refer to the combined reporting instructions.
-Real estate investment trusts ("REITs") enter the amount from federal Form 1120-REIT, line 22.
-Homeowners associations enter the amount from Form 1120-H, line 19.
-A corporation that has nexus with Maine and is an affiliate of a federal consolidated filing, but not a member of a unitary business group, must enter federal taxable income that is solely attributable to the corporation.
+A corporation that has nexus with Maine and is an affiliate in a federal consolidated filing, but not a member of a unitary business group, must enter federal taxable income that is solely attributable to the corporation.